dec0mpile/XenServerBackup/README.md

 I belive that this is a good base to provide a script that allows for backup of XenServer guests, and continue development to improve and adapt the code for new versions of XenServer.

 ***
+**Use of this software is "as-is".
+I take no responsibility for the results of making use of this or related programs and any data directly or indirectly affected.
+Please test it in your environment before using it on production servers**
+***
 **The script code is a work in progress.
 If you need a stable version of the script, download the files under the release section.**